CraftySalamander/RTS_Overlay/Readme.md

     * You must also specify the civilization ("civilization" to choose among the ones of [aoe4/aoe4_civ_icon.py](aoe4/aoe4_civ_icon.py)).
         * You can add a single civilization or put several in an array (e.g. ["English", "Chinese"]).
     * You must also specify the population count in the "population_count" field of each step.
         * Use -1 if it is irrelevant for this step of the build order.
+* You can download (and/or design) compatible build orders from [age4builder.com](https://age4builder.com), by clicking on the salamander icon on any build order.
 * In the *Match Data panel*:
     * The icon of your ranking class (e.g. *Gold II*) is indicated for ranked games.
     * The player ID and colors are currently not available.